giometrix/TableStorage.Abstractions.POCO/README.md

 tableStore.Delete(employee);
 ```
 ### Excluding Properties From Serialization
 You may have some properties that you don't want to persist to Azure Table Storage.
+To ignore properties, use the ```ignoredProperties``` parameter.
 ```charp
 var tableStore = new PocoTableStore<Employee, int, int>("TestEmployee", "UseDevelopmentStorage=true",
           e => e.CompanyId, e => e.Id, e=>e.Department);